-The FDA has approved two GHB formulations for treating narcolepsy.
+The FDA has approved three GHB formulations for treating narcolepsy.
 Both contain sodium oxybate, a powerful medication that can be habit-forming.
 Another name for sodium oxybate is GHB, liquid drops that some people use illegally to get high, which is often called the date rape drug.

 Sodium oxybate (Xyrem).
 It may cause dizziness, an upset stomach, or make you wet the bed or sleepwalk.
 It’s also very high in salt.
 It may not be right for you if you have high blood pressure, kidney problems, or certain heart conditions.